Seven Rules Frequent Flyers Swear By

 - Aisle seats are the top pick for travelers who like easy access to the bathroom or need to stretch their legs regularly.
 They’re especially ideal for tall flyers or those who want to be first in line when the beverage cart rolls by.
 The downside?
 You might be jostled by fellow passengers or carts.
 You’ll also have to get up every time your seatmate wants to move.

-- Window seats, on the other hand, are great for nappers and scenery lovers.
+- Window seats are great for nappers and scenery lovers.
 You can rest your head against the wall, control your exposure to light and avoid being disturbed by someone needing to pass by.
-The trade-off: less freedom to move, especially on long-haul flights.
+The trade-off: Less freedom to move, especially on long-haul flights.

-- As for the middle seat…well, let’s just say it’s rarely a frequent flyer’s first choice.
-But if you do end up sandwiched in the center, pack noise-canceling headphones and claim both armrests (because why not?)
+- The middle seat is rarely a frequent flyer’s first choice.
+But if you do end up sandwiched in the center, pack noise-canceling headphones and claim both armrests (why not?)

 Final boarding call

-Travel will never be perfect.
-But with the right mindset and a few clever rules from seasoned flyers, you can cut down on the chaos and actually enjoy the journey.
+Travel will never be perfect, but with the right mindset and a few clever rules from seasoned flyers, you can cut down on the chaos and enjoy the journey.
 These small changes add up to smoother experiences, healthier habits and fewer travel regrets.

 Related Content